dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/core/basic-structures/core-module.md

 # DSCoreModule

-The `DSCoreModule` class defines general functions of the core module.
+The `DSCoreModule` class defines common functionality in the Core module.

 ## Definition